DePaul vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 9

 - DePaul has won just one game against the spread this season.

-- So far this season, four out of the Blue Demons' seven games have gone over the point total.
+- A total of four out of the Blue Demons' seven games this season have hit the over.

-- Louisville has put together a 3-4-0 record against the spread this year.
+- Louisville has covered three times in seven games with a spread this year.

-- The Cardinals and their opponents have combined to go over the point total five out of seven times this year.
+- In the Cardinals' seven chances this year, the combined scoring has gone over the point total five times.

 DePaul Futures Odds